 French rapidly became fashionable to learn amongst the social classes.
 It was spoken in schools and universities and within the court of law.
 Modern English words in the fields of medicine, economics, law and politics, which have a strong basis in Latin, bear a similarity to French.

-2. French Is Simpler to Pronounce than English
+2. You Will Speak Earlier Than You Think: French Is Simpler to Pronounce than English

 If tomb in English is pronounced toom and womb is pronounced woom, then shouldn’t bomb be pronounced boom?